 Respiratory syncytial virus usually (RSV) infects the breathing passages and lungs in small children and infants.
 Adults can also be affected by RSV.
 Unless they have an impaired immune system, adults have usually the immunity to fight off RSV.
 However, young children and infants have not yet built up enough immunity so the condition may worsen and lead to other illnesses.

 Causes of RSV

 The symptoms of RSV in children and adults are usually very similar to cold symptoms.
-Children may experience runny nose, sneezing, coughing and loss of appetite.
+Children may experience a runny nose, sneezing, coughing, and loss of appetite.